microsoft/assistant-pf-demo/README-Azure-Monitor.md

 Following this format:
 `https://ade.loganalytics.io/subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/microsoft.operationalinsights/workspaces/<workspace-name>`

 This will allow you to execute the same queries as above but in a more developer-friendly fronted.
-You can then take them back to Azure Monitor or Grafanat and pin them to a Dashboard.
+You can then take them back to Azure Monitor or Grafana and pin them to a Dashboard.

 In addition, you can pull data from App Insights to build datasets for validation and fine tuning.
 For instance, in our example the sub-flow that provides the sales data insights is called `SalesDataInsights`.
 That means that you will find traces with that name from which you can retrieve the input and output parameters with a query like this: